dedn/fruit-project/README.md

 # Fruit Project

-A simple React application built with TypeScript and Vite that displays a list of fruits using the Fruityvice API.
+A simple React application built with TypeScript and Vite that displays a list of fruits using the simple API and simple proxy placed on Heroku to avoid CORS errors.(https://proxy-fruit-project-265fff9e0ca8.herokuapp.com/proxy)
 ## Table of Contents

 - [Features](#features)